Crosbie/username-distribution/README.md

 ## How to Use

+No matter what deployment option you choose below, ensure you set the environment variables described in the configuration section below.

 ### Deploy to OpenShift using NodeShift

 *NOTE: This will use an in-memory store for sessions.
 If you restart/redeploy the application all state will be lost.*